lvalderr/-IntroToProg-Python-Mod07/index.md

     :return: Nothing
     """
     print("******* The current inventory: *******")
-    for row in lstTable:  # Displaying rows below in the form of a vertical list print(row["Bike"] + ',' + row["Value"])  # Unpacking
+    for row in list_of_rows:  # Displaying rows below in the form of a vertical list print(row["Bike"] + ',' + row["Value"])  # Unpacking
     print("*******************************************")
     print()  # Add an extra line for looks